Laura Fusetti: Club

-In 2018 she moved to newly formed A.C.
-Milan Women.
+In 2018 she moved to newly formed AC Milan Women.

 International

 In July 2008, Fusetti won the UEFA Women's Under-19 Championship with the Italian team, playing four games in the final phase.

 She was also part of the squad that represented Italy at the UEFA Women's Euro 2017.

+Fusetti was called up to the Italy squad for the 2019 FIFA Women's World Cup.